s-a-faruque/devmlops-hugo/content/english/blog/frontend-job-ready-skills/index.md

 **Why this matters:**
 This list is **what hiring managers actually look for today**.
 Focus on these skills, and you’ll be prepared to confidently step into modern frontend roles.

----

-If you want, I can also **format this for LinkedIn carousel style** — with each skill as a slide plus a visual icon, so it’s ready to post and share.
-It makes your research visually appealing and more likely to get engagement.

-Do you want me to do that?